TheGeekOnSkates/breakaway-basic/README.md

 ## Overview

-This idea started off as a fun experiment; let's see if I can create my own scripting language.
+This idea started off as a fun experiment; let's see if I can create my own scripting language (and of course, what better than something super-old-school?  lol).
 I wanted it to have a bunch of fun tools for creating ANSI graphics, 2D or even 3D sound, and to be fully screen-reader accessible (cuz sometimes I like to work eyes-free, not to mention it would be a great tool for building audio games).
 I wanted it to be freed software, easy to pick up and fun for geeks like me who love the retro stuff.
 But I also wanted it to be something I could actually use to get sh...tuff done.
-It was fun, for awhile, but eventually collected dust as I got other ideas I was more interested in at the time. :)
+It was fun, for awhile, but eventually collected dust as I got other ideas I was more interested in (distracted by) at the time. :)

-But then I got to tinkering with something else when I realized, Linux command-line scripting is HARD.
+But one day I got to tinkering with something else when I realized, Linux command-line scripting is HARD.
 Its syntax is a mess, it's super-config-heavy, and it just... kinda stinks.
 But then I discovered the difference between a "shell" and a "terminal"; turns out, there are lots of other shells out there.
 There's one in particular that I really like, called "nushell" (they really need to capitalize that S cuz I keep wanting to type "nutshell" lol).
 There's also a "cbmbasic" that is very nice, but it has some problems that make it less than ideal as a replacement for Bash.
 Then there's zish and fish and lish and a bunch of other funny-sounding ones.
 Basically, a shell is the main program that runs when you bring up a terminal/command prompt.
 It's what you use to run other programs.

 And then it hit me.
 My old BASIC, with the right tweaks, would make a great (or at least fun) shell for Linux.
 As of right now, my focus is mostly on Linux, but when I notice clearly OS-dependent code, I have a place for it.
 It works similar to 8-bit BASICs, with line numbers and all that.

 Also, for the curious: The name "Breakaway BASIC" has a double meaning.
 For one thing, I'm kind of trying to "break away" from Bash.
 But before that, the idea came from hockey.
 A breakaway is one of the most exciting things that can happen in a game.
 It's when a player gets past the other team's defense, a sort of duel between the player and the goalie.
 Mano a mano.
 Sometimes with the game on the line.
 That's what I want my BASIC to be, like a player on a breakaway: fast, powerful, fun to watch, and just plain awesome. :)

 ## Command Reference

+### ALIAS name = value

+Aliases are a concept I borrowed from other shells; they're kind of like a "create-your-own instruction", which can come in really handy.
+For example, if I run this code (on Linux):

+ALIAS FILES = ls -la

+I can then do this:

+FILES /path/to/my/stuff

+A couple notes here:

+* For now, if you're going to use them as commands, don't enclose them in quotes.
+This is something I hope to fix in future releases, but for now that's how it works.
+* Aliases are not cleared by running LOAD or NEW.

 ### BG number